fweiss/mocha-store/README.md

 > Testing the dao layer has also be considered, but that seems to also
 > introduce duplicates/overlap/sync problems as the integration
 > between the service and dao layers is the principle focus of testing.
+> Another idea being considered is to use the fake-dao only to create
+> exceptions that would be difficult to reproduce via the mongoose-dao.

 ### Domain (unit) tests
 For Domain tests, the focus is on testing: